mrclmrvn/gfrom/readme.md

 ## TODO

+* Retain form values on unsuccesful submit
+* Label for grouped form tags - checkbox and radio
 * Support for Authenticated forms (requires login to organization/google apps)
-* Label for grouped form tags - checkbox and radio
 * Supply an RDOC
 * Tests